jbrown3859/Lecture-Notes/Lectures.md

 ##### Countermodel
 Call in interpretation that makes all of the sentences in Γ true while making *A* false a countermodel to the claim that Γ |= *A*
 * *|= is the symbol for logical Consequence, |= with a not equals for Logical Inconsequence*

+##### Formatting
+Separate premises and conclusion in truth table with double vertical lines
+Separate premises with single vertical line
+Label scope degrees, rows
+Cross out used columns with vertical line
+##### Example
+Is the claim (p v ¬q), ¬q |= ¬p true?